mmcgrana/pg2librato/README.md

 $ go get
 ```

 Write queries as .sql files in ./queries.
-The file name of the query
-determines the resulting metric name in Librato.
-Each query must return
+Each query must return results
-either:
+with three columns, in the following order:

+* A string giving the name of the metric.

+* A string giving the source of the metric, or null if the source is
+  unassigned.

-* One column, in which case the first row's value gives the metric
+* A numeric giving the value for the corresponding {name, source} pair.
-  value.

-* Two columns, in which case for each row the first column gives the
-  metric source and the second column the metric value.

 For example:

 ```
-$ cat > queries/users.sql <<EOF
+$ cat > queries/test-without-source.sql <<EOF
+select
-select count(*)
+  'users', null, count(*)
+from
-from users
+  users
 EOF

-$ cat > queries/multi-source-metric-name.sql <<EOF
+$ cat > queries/test-with-source.sql <<EOF
+select
-select country, count(*)
+  'users', country, count(*)
+from
-from users
+  users
-group by country
+group by
+  country
 EOF
 ```